-Classic, traditional Yorkshire Pudding, with lots of tips and troubleshooting information along with a solid, tried and true recipe that cooks have relied on for decades.
+Classic, traditional Yorkshire Pudding recipe, with lots of tips and troubleshooting information along with this tried and true recipe that cooks have relied on for decades.

 Classic, traditional Yorkshire Pudding is, of course, the perfect side for roast beef and gravy, but I say why wait until roast beef is on the menu?
 I think they're pretty much the perfect side for any dish that has gravy.

 The ingredients and process for making Yorkshire Pudding are deceptively simple.
 I say deceptively, because there are a lot of ways Yorkshire Pudding can go wrong.
 Yorkshire #fail is a real thing, so you can and should expect a bit of a learning curve if you haven't made them before.

 As for the recipe itself, I use a slightly tweaked version of the iconic Joy of Cooking Yorkshire Pudding recipe.
 It works and it's delicious.